About Bird & Babe

 She brings a rich blend of arts-based, trauma-informed, and socio-emotional expertise to her work.
 Currently enrolled in Intensive I: Making Sense of Kids at the Neufeld Institute, Jessica is deepening her study of attachment, maturation, and vulnerability.

-As an educator, theologian, advocate, and mother, she is committed to walking alongside families and schools to build strong advocacy for children and a flourishing parent-to-child attachment for the sake of both parent and child, the school, and the healing of humanity.
+As an educator, theologian, advocate, and mother, she is committed to walking alongside families and schools to build strong advocacy for children and a flourishing parent-to-child attachment for the sake of both parent and child, the school, and to contribute, in some small way, towards the healing of humanity in our current milieu.

-Bird & Babe works on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.
+Bird & Babe humbly acknowledges that she lives and works on the unceded territories of the Musqueam, Squamish, and Tsleil-Waututh Nations.